baratgabor/Unity3D-SoundManager/README.md

    - *Note that this is generally not a replacement for `AudioSource`s on moving objects, since it stays at the same position until the playback is complete.
 It would be rather easy to add a transform tracking feature, but for moving objects chances are you're better off with the traditional approach of having an emitter directly on your `GameObject`.
 A reparenting feature could work, and that would be also trivial to implement, but I'd need to look into the performance implications of frequent reparenting.
 (Btw, the `SoundManager` component should be obviously added to a `GameObject` in the scene that doesn't move.)*

 - ### Overriding preset pitch and volume
-  - There is an overloaded version of the `PlaySound()` method accepting two floats which serve as multipliers to pitch and volume.
+  - There is an overload of the `PlaySound()` method accepting two floats which serve as multipliers to pitch and volume.
 So if you find yourself wanting to play a faster/slower or louder/quieter sound than normal, or play it reverse by using a negative pitch, you can.
+These multipliers are applied on top of the already randomized pitch and volume, so the sound variation is kept intact.

 - ### Callback when playback is finished
   - All overloads of the `PlaySound()` method accept an optional `callback` parameter, in case you want to be notified when the playback finishes.
   - Additionally, all methods return the `AudioSource` playing your requested sound, so you can monitor it yourself if you want.
 But don't mess with the playback settings on the returned `AudioSource`, because then the `SoundManager` won't be able to predict the end time of the playback (to release the `AudioSource` to the pool).
 (It does have built-in safety mechanism for additional waiting, though.)
+- If the playback fails for whatever reason, the return value is `null`, so you can actually check if playback was successful.

 - ### Thoroughly commented and documented code
-  - I added standard XML documentation tags to all public methods, so Visual Studio's IntelliSense can help you understand what do methods and parameters do.
+  - I added standard XML documentation tags to all public methods, so Visual Studio's IntelliSense can help you understand what do the methods and parameters do.
   - Also, the code contains lots of comments, including on all private methods and everywhere where something might not be obvious.
 I think I went a bit overboard, because I know that many Unity3D users are not that well-versed in programming.

 - ### Generally robust and error-tolerant design